 If you have any questions about a GQRUZ, please contact EPA.

-The majority of Victoria’s drinking water supply is sourced from surface water (rivers, streams and reservoirs) and accessed via reticulated water supplies from urban water corporations.
+Most of Victoria’s drinking water supply is sourced from surface water (rivers, streams and reservoirs).

 GQRUZs appear as light-blue dots and light-blue outlined shapes with diagonal lines.
 The shapes may only be visible when you zoom in on the map to a scale of 1:250,000 or less.
-Shapes show a site boundary or area covered by a GQRUZ and the dots are GPS coordinates.
+Shapes show a site boundary or area covered by a GQRUZ and the dots are the site locations.

 When a GQRUZ has been identified, the auditor responsible for overseeing the cleanup that is associated with the environmental audit must consider any potential risks to human health and the environment.
 This auditor must make recommendations to EPA, including whether the site requires ongoing controls to be put in place to help protect human health and the environment.

-GQRUZs are applied after a site has been environmentally audited and found to have residual groundwater contamination, often as a result of previous industrial activity.
+GQRUZs are applied after a site has been environmentally audited and found to have residual groundwater contamination, often because of previous industrial activity.

 In Victoria Unearthed, click the Identify button on the top toolbar, then tap on a GQRUZ dot or shape to see results linked to that site displayed in the left sidebar.
 You can also right-click on the map at any time and select “Find data on the map”.